 From time to time, situations may occur where it is advantageous to add someone to the title to your car — rather than signing it over to them outright.
 However, before you do, you need to seriously consider the ramifications of taking that action.

 As a co-owner, that person can make decisions about the car, in some cases without your agreement or consent.
-You are, quite literally setting yourself up to one day potentially hear something like: “Oh, by the way, I sold the car yesterday, here’s 20 bucks.”
+You are, quite literally setting yourself up to one day potentially hear something like: “Oh, by the way, I sold the car yesterday, here are 20 bucks.”

-So, before you avail yourself of the information we’re about to convey in this article, make sure the person you’re adding to the title of the vehicle has a very firm understanding of the nature of the situation and they are someone you can trust.
-In fact it might even be a good idea to write an agreement detailing that individual’s rights and responsibilities for both of you to sign.
+So, make sure the person you’re adding to the title of the vehicle has a very firm understanding of the nature of the situation and they are someone you can trust.
+In fact, it might even be a good idea to write an agreement detailing that individual’s rights and responsibilities for both of you to sign.

 However, before you even get that far, the other thing you need to consider is whether there is a loan against the vehicle and what the laws are in your particular state.
-Depending upon where you live (in 41 of the 50 states to be exact) if there is an outstanding loan on the vehicle in question, you must first get the permission of the lending institution to add another name to the title.
+Depending on where you live (most of the 50 states), if there is an outstanding loan on the vehicle in question, you must first get the permission of the lending institution to add another name to the title.
 After all, whoever gave you the loan really owns the car; you’re just driving it.
 So they hold the title.

 In these states, the bank is listed as the legal owner of the vehicle and you’re listed as the registered owner.
 In this situation, you’ll need to get permission from the lending institution to effect any changes to the title document.
 This means they also get to approve or disapprove your request to add an additional name to the title.
 After all, if something happens to you they’ll want to know that person can pay off the loan.